iovanella/iovanella.github.io/README.md

-I am an Assistant Professor at the Faculty of Economics, [University of International Studies of Rome](https://www.unint.eu/it/).
+I am an Assistant Professor at the Department of International Humanistic and Social Sciences, [University of International Studies of Rome](https://www.unint.eu/it/).
 My main research interests are in complex networks and social network analysis, in particular the applications in resilience analysis, combinatorial implications and application in management.
 In the past years, I was adjunct professor in Complex Economics at the [Faculty of Engineering](http://gestionale.uniroma2.it) at the [University of Rome Tor Vergata](http://web.uniroma2.it) and in Social Network Analysis at the [LUMSA University](https://www.lumsa.it/antonio-iovanella) in Rome.
 Actually, I am teaching Mathematics for economics and business and Mathematics of information and technological networks at [University of International Studies of Rome](https://www.unint.eu/it/).

 I did my Ph.D. at the [Sapienza University of Rome](www.uniroma1.it).
 From 1999 to 2010 I was a research fellow at the [Department of Enterprise Engineering](http://dii.uniroma2.it) at the University of Rome Tor Vergata, then I had a permanent position as scientific officer at the same University.